Consumer Information

 Contact Randi Christensen

-- Bachelor of Science in Sport, Exercise and Wellness
+• Bachelor of Science in Exercise Science

 CSCS: https://www.nsca.com/certification/cscs/